paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 The operation will continue even if the given block is unpinned while it is in progress.

 This function should be seen as a complement to `chainHead_unstable_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
 Use `archive_unstable_call` if instead you want to call the runtime of an arbitrary block.

-**TODO**: in order to perform the runtime call, the implementation of this function will simply concatenate all the parameters (without any separator), so does it make sense for the JSON-RPC function to require to split them into an array?

 **Note**: This can be used as a replacement for the legacy `state_getMetadata`, `system_accountNextIndex`, and `payment_queryInfo` functions.